-When written and created with intention, a user’s manual can act as an extension of the customer service experience, and save your company time and money by reducing the amount of support inquiries that users have to make.
+When written and created with intention, a user manual can act as an extension of the customer service experience and save your company time and money by reducing the number of support inquiries that users have to make.

-In this article, we’ll look at what a user manual is, explore the various types you can create, and lay out exactly how to write user guides that your users are eager to put to good use.
+In this article, we’ll examine what a user manual is, explore the various types you can create, and outline exactly how to write user guides that your team members and customers will be eager to use.

 What is a user manual?

 A user manual goes by many names.
-You may hear terms like instruction manual, user guide, maintenance manual, or technical documentation but they all mean the same thing.
-A user manual is designed for an end user to use your product or service properly or to find solutions to problems that arise through use.
-They can be provided in either print or digital format or both!
+You may hear terms like instruction manual, user guide, maintenance manual, or technical documentation, but they all mean the same thing.
+A user manual is designed to help an end user properly utilize your product or service and to find solutions to any problems that may arise during use.
+It can be provided in print, digital format, or both.

-Use manuals contain detailed, step-by-step instructions for the end user and also allow for some support in troubleshooting.
-They are not meant to be read from cover to cover, but as reference books, so a table of contents should always be included in a user manual.
+User manuals contain detailed, step-by-step instructions for the end user and also provide support for troubleshooting.
+They are not meant to be read from cover to cover but used as reference guides.
+Therefore, a table of contents should always be included in a user manual.

-A quickstart or startup guide should be included in your user guide so that people can easily feel comfortable beginning to use the product.
+A quick start or startup guide should be included in your user manual to help users feel comfortable and confident when they begin using the product.

-What are the different types of user manual?
+What are the different types of user manuals?

 User manuals can be created for many topics and purposes.
-Let’s take a look at some of the options you have to choose from.
+Let’s look at some of the options you have to choose from.

 An instruction manual is a type of user guide that provides basic instructions for how to use a product in its intended way.